Dumchele: History

 The Dumchele plain lies along an ancient trade route between Lahaul and Rudok, which is known at least since the 17th century.
 The Ladakhis also used this route on occasion, even though their main route was via Chushul (called the "Junglam").

+It has traditionally been used by Changpa pastoralists for seasonal grazing and was situated along historical caravan routes connecting Ladakh with Rudok in western Tibet, facilitating the movement of wool, salt, and other goods.